 Bradford Watermelons - "The classic South Carolina watermelon is maintained by the Bradford Family Watermelon Company.
 Their watermelon molasses, pickle and brandy (with Six & Twenty Distillery) make the flavor available year round.
 Numbers of growers will have fresh melons available at local produce stands on the last week in July."

 Purple Ribbon Sugar Cane - "Dr. Steve Kresovich has been working with the residents of Sapelo Island and the Georgia Coastal Gourmet Farm to bring back into cultivation the famous crop cane of the Lowcountry.
 Great for cane syrup, sugar or rum."

-A growing number of South Carolina restaurants, distilleries and retailers embrace the heritage foods tradition.
-Here are a few that consistently use or sell heirloom corn, rice, rye and peas:
+Numerous South Carolina restaurants, distilleries and retailers embrace the heritage foods tradition.
+Here are just a few of the that consistently use or sell heirloom corn, rice, rye and peas: